 Another way to make them crispy is to try dehydrating them.

 If you are going to take the time to do this I would recommend having a lot to do at once.
-You can combine the white part of the leek as well and use the entire leek for the procedure.
+You can combine the white part of the leek as well and use the entire leek for the procedure, but I normally do it with only the green parts.

 You can turn the into a powder as well.
 When the leeks are perfectly dry, put them into a food processor and turn them into a powder.
-Use just like you would garlic powder.
+Store them in an air tight car and use just like you would garlic powder.

 🥬 Pesto